tmobile/magentaA11y/_checklist-native/segmented-control.md

   - `contentDescription` overrides `android:text`
   - Use `labelFor` attribute to associate the visible label with the control
 - **Jetpack Compose**
+  - By default, the programmatic name is the visible text label of the segment
   - Compose uses semantics properties to pass information to accessibility services
-  - The built-in `DropdownMenuItem` composable will fill the semantics properties with information inferred from the composable by default
-  - Optional: use `contentDescription` for a more descriptive name to override the default text label of the `DropdownMenuItem` composable
+  - Optional: use `contentDescription` for a more descriptive name to override the default text label
   - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Role
-- Required: Screen reader user is confined inside a menu, communicating a modal is present if hiding content underneath it
+- Since the segmented control items are interactive, it must indicate the interaction of double-tap for segment selecting.
-- When not using native controls (custom controls), roles will need to be manually coded.
+- When not using native controls, roles will need to be manually coded
 - **Android Views**
-  - `android.view.Menu`
+  - Tabs
+  - Button or Image Button
 - **Jetpack Compose**
+  - `TabRow`, `Tab`
-  - `DropdownMenu`, `ExposedDropdownMenuBox`
+  - `Chip`

 ### Groupings
-- Visible label, if any, is grouped with the menu button in a single swipe
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data)
+- N/A
 - **Android Views**
-  - `ViewGroup`
-  - Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
-In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement.
+  - Follow native component grouping
 - **Jetpack Compose**
-  - When use built-in Composable `DropdownMenuItem` in `DropdownMenu`, then it has the default grouping with the elements inside.
-  - Use `Modifier.semantics(mergeDescendants = true) {}` when work on the customized menu items
-  - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group
+  - Follow native component grouping

 ### State
-- Expandable menus
-  - State must be announced - expands/collapses, opens/closes.
-Add logic and announcement to the programmatic name for the state
+- Selected state is announced as either "Selected" or "Unselected" for the control in group that is focused
-  - If "opens" or "closes" is not included in the name, the expands/collapses state must be announced
+- The position of the segment out of the entire segment list must be announced.

 - **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled
+  - Selected: Announced as "selected"
 - **Jetpack Compose**
   - Active: default state is active and enabled.
-Use `DropdownMenuItem(enabled = true)` to specify explicitly
+Use `Tab(enabled = true)` to specify explicitly
-  - Disabled:  `DropdownMenuItem(enabled = false)` announces as disabled
+  - Disabled:  `Tab(enabled = false)` announces as disabled
   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled
-  - Use `modifier = Modifier.semantics { stateDescription = "" }` to have a customized state announcement
+  - Use `Tab(selected = <condition logic>)` to define selected state

 ### Focus
 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
-- When a menu, picker or modal is closed, the focus should return to the triggering element.

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API